 Bonuses are Bait Enough

 In addition, consultants at top consulting firms receive a $5-15,000 bonus if someone they refer lands an offer.
 We’d say that’s worth 15min of their time!
 In short, consultants – especially those at management consulting firms – are not looking for mentorship (marriage), they are looking for a quick conversation (first date).
 Many aspirational top consultants fail because they don’t align their expectations with those of the person they are contacting.

-So how do you write a cold networking email that will 1). get opened, and then 2). actually read?
-Take it from us: we’ve got years of experience sending successful cold networking emails, and receiving less than stellar ones.
-Without further ado, how to write a killer cold networking email.
+So how do you write a cold networking email that will 1) get opened, and then 2) actually get read?
+Take it from us: we’ve got years of experience sending successful cold consulting networking emails.
+We’ve also seen a lot of less than stellar ones.
+Without further ado, let’s dive into how to write a killer cold networking email.

-- Name – First name only: There can be a temptation to refer to the person you are writing as “Mr. Smith” or “Ms. Jackson”, however, you want this individual to see you as potential future colleague.
+There can be a temptation to refer to the person you are writing as “Mr. Smith” or “Ms. Jackson”, however, you want this individual to see you as a potential future colleague.
 So, first name only – no exceptions!
-This can be especially challenging for our clients from more formal cultures – if the company has a predominantly U.S. culture, addressing someone by their first name is the acceptable way to go.
+This can be especially challenging for our clients from more formal cultures.
+Yet, if the company has a predominantly U.S. culture, addressing someone by their first name is the acceptable way to go.

 - Don’t mention anything negative in the email!
 This is not the time to talk about how you’ve struggled to gain traction with your 3.1 GPA, and need a helping hand.
 Present yourself in a positive light and as a viable candidate.

 - Follow the 2:2:2 rule.
 Don’t write more than 2 people in the same office at the same time for the same role.